Batten

 In the steel industry, battens used as furring may also be referred to as "top hats", in reference to the profile of the metal.

 Roofing

 Roofing battens or battening, also called roofing lath, are used to provide the fixing point for roofing materials such as shingles or tiles.
-The spacing of the battens on the trusses or rafters depend on the type of roofing material and are applied horizontally like purlins.
+The spacing of the battens on the trusses or rafters depends on the type of roofing material and is applied horizontally like purlins.

 Battens are also used in metal roofing to secure the sheets called a batten-seam roof and are covered with a batten roll joint.

 Some roofs may use a grid of battens in both directions, known as a counter-batten system, which improves ventilation.

 Roofing battens are most commonly made of wood or metal, but can be made of other materials.

 Wall battens

 Wall battens like roofing battens are used to fix siding materials such as tile or shingles.
 Rainscreen construction uses battens (furring) as part of a system which allows walls to dry out more quickly than normal.